 For these reasons, it’s usually not a good idea to use bitcoin for a money transfer unless you’re using a peer-to-peer bitcoin exchange.

 Using peer-to-peer bitcoin exchanges

-Transferring through bitcoin isn’t usually cheaper or faster than sending through money transfer services — but it can be.
+Transferring through bitcoin isn’t usually cheaper or faster than sending money through a dedicated transfer service — but it can be.